 Mentioned in this episode:

 First and second episodes: Error Rates in Editing: What’s Your Save Percentage? and How many errors trigger a book reprint?
-(Spoilers: data shows 95% is the best humanly possible and, secondly, precious few.)
+(Spoilers: data shows 95% is the best humanly possible (NOT a “standard”) and, to answer the second question: hardly ever!)

 Read more about using colour to spot typos and what to triage when time is just too tight.